Spring Singing Weekend with Karen Dietz and Brendan Taaffe

 La Maison Verte is a beautiful 19th century wine-maker's mansion in the village of Roujan, not far from Béziers.
 There are a number of airports nearby (Béziers, Montpellier, Carcassone, Nîmes, and Perpignan).
 Please contact us with any questions about travel.
 You can also visit their website at: www.lamaisonverte.co.uk

 The cost of the week, including room and board, is €850/ $1150.
 If you wish to guarantee yourself a single room, you can do so for €975/ $1400.
-To register, please please fill out a registration form.
+Sorry, but this program is full and registration is now closed.

 Singing Workshop with John Harrison and Brendan Taaffe

 Their first Upper Valley workshop was a big success, so John and Brendan are back for more!
 Long-time friends, John and Brendan have taught together many times, and their styles and repertoire complement each other well.
 Together they will explore traditional American harmonyógospel, shape note hymns, Appalachian ballads—as well as offering up some original works.
 There may also be some Zimbabwean pieces from Brendan's song collecting trip there.
 John directs the Montpelier Community Gospel Choir and is a popular singing leader at workshops throughout New England.
 Brendan directs the Bright Wings Chorus, and travels frequently to Europe to lead workshops there.
 His original work, based on early American styles, is popular with choirs in the U.K., New Zealand, and America.
 The songs are known for their lush harmonies and sense of the sacred.

 The workshop is open to all interested singers and costs $45 for the day.
 Lunch is not included in the price.

 To register, send a check to (please include your contact information):

 © Brendan Taaffe, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013.